Ticket #8 (new task)

 Both the backup client and the server housekeeping code use inefficient directory indexing algorithms.
 The result is that when handling directories with many 1000s of files in them excessive CPU usage is seen.

-Change History
+Change History (2)

-comment:2 Changed 4 years ago by chris
+comment:2 Changed 10 years ago by

-- Owner set to chris
+Owner: | set to chris |

 bbackupd gets slower and slower when backing up a directory with many files.
 The problem appears to be that the directory is rewritten after each file is added, which is O(n2) in number of files in the directory.